yakomaxa/PymolDesign/README.md

 # PymolDesign: Protein sequence design on PyMOL

-Design your protein for given backbone structure on PyMOL
+Design your protein for given backbone structure on PyMOL!

-# What's this?
+# What's this?: PymolDesign = ColabDesign + PymolFold

 Run protein MPNN and predict the structure by ESM API on PyMOL.